 I have tried many ways to establish a manageable process of ‘mind orderliness!’
 Everyone has to figure out what works best for them.

-I use my Apple and iPhone calendar.
+My Apple and iPhone calendar are in constant use.
 I have three computers and they all sync to one another.
 I no longer use a handwritten one.

-I keep a notepad by my side and write down at the spur of the moment whatever comes to my mind that I feel is pertinent.
+There is always a notepad by my side and I write down at the spur of the moment whatever comes to my mind that I feel is pertinent.
 I scribble it all down and cross through it when I complete the task.
 This easy plan is ideal for me because it works!

-I bought my notebook at a boutique, but here is a pretty one I found.
+My notebook was purchased at a boutique, but here is a pretty one I found.

 When I am away from home, I carry a little notebook with me to jot down thoughts.
 It is my little bible and I highly recommend everyone carry one.
 The amount of short tidbits I take in a day is amazing and proves fruitful.
-I assume some of you use notes on your iPhone.
-I do use the note App for other things and highly recommend it but I prefer writing down my thoughts in my little notebook.
+Some of you may use notes on your iPhone.
+The note App is useful for many things and I highly recommend it, but I prefer writing down my thoughts in my little notebook.

-I hope you all live passionate, and not passive lives.
-I find it is so important to give outward expression to your passions.
+I hope that you all live passionate, and not passive lives.
+It is so important to give outward expression to your passions.
 If you don’t you will feel joyless.

 And I hope you will join me in gaining simplicity and order.
 Not only in your home, but in your life and mind.

 Do you feel your life, mind, and home are organized?
-What methods do you use?
+Have you tried the Konmari Method?
 Please share in the comments.